AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/String functions.md

     -   option: the regular expression engine.
 Data type: string.
 This parameter is optional.
 -   Response parameters

-    Replaces all substrings that match the specified `regex` parameter in the specified `subject` parameter with the specified `replace` parameter and returns the string after the replacement.
+    Replaces all substrings that match the specified `regex` parameter in the specified `subject` parameter with those specified by the `replace` parameter and returns the string after the replacement.

 -   Examples